jmurga/Analytical.jl/docs/src/index.md

 ```

 ### ABC
-We link [ABCreg](https://github.com/molpopgen/ABCreg) with Julia in order to perform *ABC* inference, although another *ABC* software could be used ([abc (R package)](https://doi.org/10.1111/j.2041-210X.2011.00179.x), [ABCToolBox](https://doi.org/10.1186/1471-2105-11-116), etc).
+We have linked [ABCreg](https://github.com/molpopgen/ABCreg) with Julia to perform *ABC* inference. nonetheless others *ABC* softwares could be used ([abc (R package)](https://doi.org/10.1111/j.2041-210X.2011.00179.x), [ABCToolBox](https://doi.org/10.1186/1471-2105-11-116), etc).
 If you are going to use *ABCreg* to directly make inference from our software please [cite the publication](https://doi.org/10.1186/1471-2156-10-35) and compile it in your system.
 Anyway, once you get the summary statistic files you can use any other *ABC* software.

 ABCreg needs *GSL* and *libz* to work.
 Please install both libraries before compile the software: